-The six phases of ELM
+The six phases of employee lifecycle management

-Recruitment: encompasses the application and interview processes a candidate goes through when applying for an open position.
+Recruitment: encompasses the application and interview processes a candidate goes through when applying for an open position

 The value of employee lifecycle management